davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/sr2-review.md

 is completely different and denoted with $\mathcal{L}$.
 See the author's footnote and [Likelihood function][lf].

+## 3.3.
+Sampling to simulate prediction

+### 3.3.1.
+Dummy data

+> In this way, Bayesian models are always generative, capable of simulating predictions.

+Bayesian models are always generative, capable of simulating *observations*.

+If you search for *generative* you'll see the author "defines" it again at the start of section 3.3.2 (correctly this time).
+See also [](./define-generative-model.md).

 ## 4.3.
 Gaussian model of height

 ### 4.3.1.
 The data